Marketing strategy: Relationship between the marketing strategy and the marketing mix

 Marketing strategy and marketing mix are related elements of a comprehensive marketing plan.
 While marketing strategy is aligned with setting the direction of a company or product/service line, the marketing mix is majorly tactical in nature and is employed to carry out the overall marketing strategy.
 The 4P's of the marketing mix (Price, Product, Place and Promotion) represent the tools that marketers can leverage while defining their marketing strategy to create a marketing plan.
 Accuracy of marketing mix impacts success of overall marketing strategy.
-The 4P's of marketing should in tune with brand's core message.
+The 4P's of this marketing mix, ceteris paribus, should line up with the heart of the company.